Europe sets out plans to stop benchmark rigging

-BRUSSELS European Union regulators proposed the first set of EU-wide rules to stamp out rigging of commodity and interest-rate benchmarks, forcing transparency on multi-trillion-euro markets that have previously escaped scrutiny.
+BRUSSELS European Union regulators proposed new rules on setting commodity and interest-rate benchmarks on Wednesday that backed away from their earlier plans for sweeping EU oversight of the multi-trillion-euro markets.

-The draft law aims to prevent scandals such as the rigging of the London Interbank Offered Rate (Libor), used to price some $300 trillion of products including home loans and credit cards globally.
+The draft law would regulate benchmarks for the first time at the European level and aims to prevent scandals such as the rigging of the London Interbank Offered Rate (Libor), used to price some $300 trillion of products including home loans and credit cards globally.

-If agreed, the legislation will affect how all benchmarks are set, including North Sea Brent crude, which helps to determine the price of gasoline.
-The reform will introduce a basic legal framework, with standards and sanctions, to govern all benchmarks across the 28-country European Union.

-Earlier versions of the draft proposed oversight for all benchmarks by an EU body in Paris, as favored by some lawmakers.
+Earlier versions of the draft proposed oversight by an EU body in Paris, as favoured by some EU lawmakers.
 But the plans were watered down after objections from the commodities industry and Britain, the bloc's largest financial centre.

 The proposed rules chiefly rely on countries and their national authorities, in London and elsewhere, for enforcement.